 Central California populations of steelhead trout (Oncorhynchus mykiss) were federally classified as threatened in August 1997.
 The steelhead that occur in San Francisco Bay are included in this distinct population segment and therefore receive protection under the Endangered Species Act.
-There is concern that steelhead migrating through the Bay to streams in the North Bay might enter San Rafael Bay.

 The Central Valley California Distinct Population Segment (DPS) steelhead (Oncorhynchus mykiss) was federally-listed as threatened on March 19, 1998 (63 FR 13347), and were reconfirmed as threatened on January 5, 2006 (71 FR 834).
 Critical habitat for central valley California steelhead was designated on September 2, 2005 (70 FR 52488).
 The DPS includes all naturally spawned populations of steelhead (and their progeny) in the Sacramento and San Joaquin Rivers and their tributaries.
 Excluded are steelhead from San Francisco and San Pablo Bays and their tributaries.
-All Central Valley steelhead are currently considered winter steelhead.
 Juvenile steelheads live in freshwater between one and four years, then become smolts and migrate to the sea from November through May.
 To protect the Central Valley steelhead, dredging shall only occur from June 1 through November 30.

 Central California Coast ESU coho salmon (Oncorhynchus kisutch) was federally classified as threatened in October 1996.
 The dredging project is located within designated critical habitat for Central California Coast coho salmon (May 5, 1999, 64 FR 24049).
 However, the NMFS in its biological opinion dated September 18, 1998 for the LTMS approved Appendix J of the final Environmental Impact Statement.
 This Appendix was revised (to correct typographical errors) and re-published in the Record of Decision in July 1999.
 The Appendix (now relabeled Appendix F) has undergone further review and was again revised in the LTMS Management Plan 2001, published in July 2001.
-No potential adverse effects to coho salmon are anticipated, however, because the dredging will be performed during the window from June 1 to November 30.
+No potential adverse effects to coho salmon are anticipated, however, because the dredging will be performed during the window from June 1 to October 31.